 Even when leverage is used, the one percent risk rule is always applied to actual account balance ($30,000 in this case).

 Capital Required to Start Day Trading Stocks

 It's recommended that day traders start with at least $30,000, even though the legal minimum is $25,000.
 It will allow for losing trades and more flexibility in the stocks that are traded.
-Day traders can trade more volatile securities, which will often require a larger stop loss but a smaller position size, or trade less volatile stocks with smaller stop loss but a larger positions size.
+Day traders can trade more volatile securities, which will often require a larger stop loss but a smaller position size, or trade less volatile stocks with smaller stop loss but a larger position size.
 Total risk on a single trade should not exceed one percent of the day trading account balance.